 Injured dancers, please monitor class.
 We learn valuable lessons through observation**

-Missed classes will be a factor in bi-annual evaluations, casting choices, and progressions.
+Missed classes and rehearsals will be a factor in bi-annual evaluations, casting choices, and progressions.

 If a student is sick and unable to attend, please contact the school staff at 901.726.9225 to leave a message including name and class level.
 If no one is available to take your call, please leave a voicemail for the school administrative assistant.
 Do not e-mail the Director.
 Absences due to illness will be made up at the teacher's discretion and on an individual basis.